Lega (political party): Internal debates and 2023 Lombard regional election

-2024 EP election and 2025 federal congress
+2024 European election and 2025 federal congress

 In the run-up of the 2024 European Parliament election, Salvini invited Marine Le Pen to the party's traditional rally in Pontida in September 2023 and organised a conference of the Identity and Democracy Party in Florence in December 2023.
 The party also tried to forge a big-tent, by wooing popular mayors and regional presidents like Zaia, maximizing the right-wing vote by fielding general Roberto Vannacci and broadening toward the political centre by welcoming longtime centrist MEP Aldo Patriciello, the Union of the Centre and the Italian Liberal Party.
 In the end, neither Fedriga nor Zaia chose to stand, while Vannacci accepted to be a candidate, despite strong reservations by virtually all senior members of the party.
 In the meantime, a group of former LN members, led by Tosi, formed the "Forza Nord" coalition within FI: these included Alessandro Sorte (leader of FI in Lombardy), Roberto Cota (former president of Piedmont), Marco Reguzzoni (former floor leader of the LN in the Chamber of Deputies), Massimiliano Bastoni (former member of LN's right-wing, as well as lately of the CN), Matteo Gazzini (outgoing MEP and leader of FI in South Tyrol) and Stefania Zambelli (outgoing MEP).
 Furthermore, Grimoldi revealed that Bossi was going to vote for FI too.